kgorlen/EVBilling/README.md

 beginning on July 1, assuming that the first and second rates listed for each TOU period are the rates for the first and second rate periods, respectively.
-If rates are missing due to no usage during a TOU period, **evbilling** stops and the missing rates must looked up from previous bills or on [CleanPowerSF Commercial Rates, B-EV-1, p.5](https://static1.squarespace.com/static/5a79fded4c326db242490272/t/66845b3e64535d5bbbb39dbe/1719950143549/CPSF+Commercial+Rates+2024.pdf) and manually entered in the **sidecar** file.
+If rates are missing due to no usage during a TOU period, **evbilling** stops and the missing rates must be looked up from previous bills or on [CleanPowerSF Commercial Rates, B-EV-1, p.5](https://static1.squarespace.com/static/5a79fded4c326db242490272/t/66845b3e64535d5bbbb39dbe/1719950143549/CPSF+Commercial+Rates+2024.pdf) and manually entered in the **sidecar** file.